 The box of Archer AX73 for Malaysia market comes labeled with support for TM Unifi, Maxis Fibre and TIME Fibre.

-The routers and and accessories are individually wrapped and they are well protected by the cardboard box.
-It comes with a standard Ethernet LAN cable and a 12v power adapter.
+Each antenna on router and accessories are individually wrapped.
+The cardboard box also provide sufficient protection during shipping.
+It comes with a CAT5E Gigabit Ethernet LAN cable and a 12V power adapter.

 Wi-Fi Performance

 With the beefy specifications, let’s see if that actually transfer into actual performance in our benchmark test.
-I will be using a laptop with the Intel AX200 wireless adapter and an iPhone to test the Wi-Fi 6 performance of TP-Link Archer AX73.
+I will be using a laptop with the Intel AX200 wireless adapter and an iPhone to test the 5Ghz Wi-Fi 6 performance of TP-Link Archer AX73.
+I will be skipping the 2.4Ghz result as it is probably irrelevant these days given how congested is the 2.4Ghz channel.

-At short distance to the router, even my WiFi 6 support iPhone can achieve over to 800Mbps on the 5Ghz Wi-Fi network.
+At short distance to the router, my iPhone can achieve over 800Mbps on the 5Ghz Wi-Fi network.
 This is not surprising considering most Wi-Fi 6 routers, even the budget models like Archer AX10 can deliver such performance.
 What we really want to know is the long range signal coverage and performance.

-The Archer AX73 does not disappoint us in the long range 5Ghz performance test.
-5Ghz coverage and performance really surprises us considering this router cost less than RM500.
-In fact, the 5Ghz WiFi network is faster and stronger than every single AX3000 wireless router that we’ve tested on this site.
+The 5Ghz signal on the Archer AX73 is really strong!
+The 5Ghz coverage and performance is faster and stronger than every single AX3000 wireless router that we’ve tested on this site.
 The performance is also stable and consistently replicable througout our review.

 Security wise, it can support the latest WPA3 security right out of the box.
-However, I do not recommend using WPA3 now as many devices in ther market are still not updated to support WPA3 and it will cause compatibility issues.
-Considering a router last many years, having WPA3 support is a future proof feature.
+However, I do not recommend using WPA3 as older WiFi devices may face compatibility issues.
+Considering a router last many years, you can consider enabling it few more years in the future as older devices are phased out from your home.

 Firmware and Features